 Follow him on Twitter: @janyasor 1.
 Believe that even the smallest compliment can save someone’s life 2.
 Remember that one person can change an entire nation.
 Old Garage turned Mini Dream Home!
 Hello there!

 Because sometimes asking the right questions is the answer.
 How old would you be if you didn’t know how old you are?
 Which is worse, failing or never trying?
 Please share your thoughts with us in the comments section below.
-And check out these books for more thought-provoking questions: Photo by: Sanctuary If you enjoyed this article, check out our new best-selling book.
+And check out these books for more thought-provoking questions: Photo by: Sanctuary.
 The Awakening.
 A time comes in your life when you finally get…when, in the midst of all your fears and insanity, you stop dead in your tracks and somewhere the voice inside your head cries out…ENOUGH1 Enough fighting and crying and blaming and struggling to hold on.

 Then, like a child quieting down after a tantrum, you blink back your tears and begin to look at the world through new eyes.
 This is your awakening.
 You realize it’s time to stop hoping and waiting for something to change, or for happiness, safety and security to magically appear over the next horizon.
 You realize that in the real world there aren’t always fairy tale endings, and that any guarantee of “happily ever after” must begin with you…and in the process a sense of serenity is born of acceptance.
 50 Life Secrets and Tips.
 Memorize something everyday.Not only will this leave your brain sharp and your memory functioning, you will also have a huge library of quotes to bust out at any moment.